mydaytrip/partner-api/source/includes/trip-api.md

 ## Cancel endpoint

 This endpoint is used to cancel a booked trip.
-Only trips that have departure more than 24 hours in the future can be cancelled - this threshold is a subject to change.
+For private trips only trips that have departure more than 24 hours in the future can be cancelled - this threshold is a subject to change.
+The shared trips can be cancelled at any time before departure, and compensated according to the selected [cancellation policy](#cancellationpolicytype).

 > To cancel a booked trip, use the following call: